 The best hotels in Holetown

-Holetown sits on Barbados's platinum west coast, and with 8,000+ places to stay across the island, picking the right one here is genuinely tricky. prices vary wildly and not every 'beachfront' property is what it claims.
+Holetown sits on Barbados's platinum west coast, and with 8,000+ places to stay across the island, picking the right one here is genuinely tricky. expect to pay wildly and not every 'beachfront' property is what it claims.
 We reviewed the standouts. these 10 made the cut.

 Click any hotel to check availability and book at the best price.